Organizing a donation drive with Goodwill is easy and beneficial to your community.

 - Decide on the period of time you will be holding the drive.

-- Register your drive with Jasmine Taylor, Marketing and Community Relations Manager, by email.
+- Register your drive with Carolyn Becker, Senior Manager of Communications & Community Engagement, by email.
 It is important that Goodwill is aware of your plans to hold a drive so we can support you along the way.
 Goodwill will help you by providing PR for the event when possible, promotional materials and assistance in coordinating the drop-off or pick up of the donations.

 - Choose a theme for your drive (ex: run the drive in connection with a holiday, special event, or corporate initiative).